AB 3129 (Wood) Putting Patients Over Profits: Oversight on Private Equity and Hedge Fund Health Care Takeovers

 AB 3129 Protects Patients through State Oversight of Private Equity in Health Care

 For over 30 years, California Attorneys General of both parties have used their authority to protect consumers from negative impacts of nonprofit hospital mergers.
-Right now, the Attorney General provides this public scrutiny when nonprofit hospitals merge, but not when a hedge fund is acquiring a hospital or nursing home, no matter how great the danger of worse care, less access, higher costs, or all three.
-AB 3129 (Wood) extends the current authority of the Attorney General, allowing the Attorney General to provide public scrutiny of these private equity and hedge fund acquisitions and changes in control of hospitals, skilled nursing facilities, and physician groups.
+Right now, the Attorney General provides this public scrutiny when nonprofit hospitals merge, but not when a hedge fund is acquiring a nursing home or physician group, no matter how great the danger of worse care, less access, higher costs, or all three.
+AB 3129 (Wood) extends the current authority of the Attorney General, allowing the Attorney General to provide public scrutiny of these private equity and hedge fund acquisitions and changes in control of health facilities including skilled nursing facilities, outpatient facilities and labs, and physician groups.

 Under AB 3129: